-«Customer Name» shall submit a delivery schedule to Power Services for its Dedicated Resources for delivery to its Total Retail Load which shall include information such as the source, any points of receipt, any Open Access Same-time Information System (OASIS) reservation reference numbers needed for the delivery of non-federal power, the daily megawatt profile, and all purchasing selling entities in the path.
-This delivery schedule shall be submitted to Power Services by the earlier of one hour prior to the close of the firm transmission prescheduling deadline associated with the transmission agreement(s) used to deliver power to «Customer Name»’s Total Retail Load, or 1100 hours Pacific Prevailing Time (PPT) on the preschedule day. «Option 1: Include for customers that are either exclusively directly connected or exclusively served by Transfer Service:However, if any of «Customer Name»’s Dedicated Resources are to be delivered over secondary network transmission pursuant to section 4.3.4.1.2 below, then «Customer Name» shall submit its delivery schedule for such resource to Power Services by 1300 hours PPT on the preschedule day.End Option 1»«Option 2: Include for customers that have load BOTH directly connected and served by Transfer Service:However, if «Customer Name»’s Dedicated Resources are to be delivered over secondary network transmission pursuant to section 4.3.4.1.2 or section 4.3.4.2.2 below, then «Customer Name» shall submit its delivery schedule to Power Services by 1300 hours PPT on the preschedule day.
+«Customer Name» shall submit a delivery schedule to Power Services for its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load for delivery to its Total Retail Load which shall include information such as the source, any points of receipt, any Open Access Same-time Information System (OASIS) reservation reference numbers needed for the delivery of such resources, the daily megawatt profile, and all purchasing selling entities in the path.
+This delivery schedule shall be submitted to Power Services by the earlier of one hour prior to the close of the firm transmission prescheduling deadline associated with the transmission agreement(s) used to deliver power to «Customer Name»’s Total Retail Load, or 1100 hours Pacific Prevailing Time (PPT) on the preschedule day. «Option 1: Include for customers that are either exclusively directly-connected or exclusively served by Transfer Service:However, if any of «Customer Name»’s Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load are to be delivered over secondary network transmission pursuant to section 4.3.3.1.2 below, then «Customer Name» shall submit its delivery schedule for such resource to Power Services by 1300 hours PPT on the preschedule day.End Option 1»«Option 2: Include for customers that are BOTH directly-connected and served by Transfer Service:However, if «Customer Name»’s Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load are to be delivered over secondary network transmission pursuant to section 4.3.3.1.2 or section 4.3.3.2.2 below, then «Customer Name» shall submit its delivery schedule to Power Services by 1300 hours PPT on the preschedule day.
 End Option 2»

 «Customer Name» shall submit all required prescheduled information in a format specified by Power Services.